-- Podbean: They are not the number one way to host your podcast but it ended up being my choice after I decided to move away from SoundCloud for the CEO Chat Podcast.
+- Podbean: This is not the number one way to host your podcast but it ended up being my choice after I decided to move away from SoundCloud for the CEO Chat Podcast.
 I generally don’t like to use the most popular platforms so that’s one of the reasons I chose this.
 I felt it was an up and coming platform.
 They also have made it a point to sponsor local podcast events like DC Podfest.

-- Anchor.fm: The new podcast that I’m launching is using Anchor and I believe there are a lot of really good opportunities for Anchor because it ties in the podcast community like a social network and makes it very simple to create a podcast and publish it to the most popular platforms like Apple Podcast, Google Play, Stitcher, etc. Did I mention, it’s free?
+- Anchor.fm: The new podcast that I’m launching is using Anchor and I believe there are a lot of really good opportunities for Anchor because it ties in the podcast community like a social network and makes it very simple to create a podcast and publish it to the most popular platforms like Apple Podcast, Spotify, Google Play, Stitcher, etc. Did I mention, it’s free?